 The Terminal that Brought Aesthetics to Airport Design

-Eero Saarinen and Associates began the design of the TWA Flight Center for Trans World Airlines in 1956.
+While working on the plans for the first airport designed for the jet age, Dulles International Airport (IAD), Eero Saarinen and Associates were tasked to begin the design of the TWA Flight Center for Trans World Airlines in 1956.
 The terminal would change airport design from a functional aspect of air transport to the excitement of air travel.

 It was constructed between 1959 and 1962 and functioned as an air terminal until 2001.
 It is characterized by a thin shell roof that is structured like a wing and is supported by four Y-shaped piers.
 Originally, a three-story open space with towering windows provided a view of jets departing and arriving.